framsouza/list-pods-hostpath/README.md

-# List pods that has HostPath
+# List pods that contains HostPath

 This code will connect to every GKE cluster and list all the pods that is mount volume as `HostPath`, for more information about `hostPath` see, [Kubernetes HostPath] (https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)